 1 Peter 3:1-7 Good News Bible

 So Sarah, the woman who obeyed her husband even when what he told her to do was morally wrong, is held up as an example of how Christian wives should be.
 Christian women married to non-Christian men are told to submit to them and, by implication, obey them.
 It is almost inconceivable (to me at least) that Peter should be incapable of imagining the possible conflicts of morality between a believing wife and an unbelieving husband but nonetheless Peter doesn't make any special provision for such a situation.
 Yet even in the same passage Peter tells wives that they are to “do good”.
 At first glance this seems grossly unfair; the wife is to obey her husband even when what he tells her to do is wrong, yet she is also to “do good”.
 This apparent paradox is easily removed if we remember that a person can only be held responsible for sin when they have a free choice in the matter.
 If Peter is assuming that the wife has no choice except to obey her husband then he is also assuming that she cannot sin in what she obediently does.
 In such circumstances, her only possible sin is that of disobeying her husband.
 Notice also that Peter describes this sort of conduct as being of “the greatest value in God's sight”.
-In other words, this is what God expects and desires from a married woman and it is not the same as what he expects and desires from a married man.
+In other words, this is what God expects and desires from a married woman and it is not the same as what he expects and desires from a married man, or from an unmarried woman.

 A wife's obedience to a misguided, errant or ungodly husband does not mean that any harmful consequences of his wrong actions will be avoided, but this should not concern a Christian (man or woman, in this or any similar situation) too much.
-Our obedience leaves room (a) for us to grow individually in the fruits of the spirit and (b) for God to act miraculously:
+Our obedience leaves room (a) for us to grow individually in the fruits of the spirit and (b) for God to act miraculously.

 Paul of Tarsus was also treated unfairly and wrongly and he also endured great physical suffering (read 2 Corinthians 11:23-31 for Paul's own description of his troubles).
 Nonetheless Paul did not seek to oppose the Governing authorities by forbidden means but instead entrusted his case to the one who always judges fairly.
 His obedience allowed the Gospel to be spread to the entire world.